You want smart political talk without the meltdowns?

 Listen to people like us.

-And uh again, I am not saying this is easy, this is going to take a long time, but uh you know, let's have an honest discourse about what this problem is and who is responsible, let's hold them accountable, these countries, and let's take let's show them that we are capable of developing a working strategy to stop them on our soil and everywhere where we have an interest, which is the world.
+Let's hold them accountable, these countries, and let's take, let's show them that we are capable of developing a working strategy to stop them on our soil and everywhere where we have an interest, which is the world.

-Ian, from your perspective, who who are the key figures in the United States that aside from yourself that could actually carry this message and have a united representation from from the Muslim side?
+Ayan, from your perspective, who are the key figures in the United States that, aside from yourself, that could actually carry this message and have a united representation from the Muslim side?

-Well, I have been in touch lately, and I hate to list the names of the case.
+Well, I have been in touch lately, and I hate to list the names of organizations.

-But I think uh your your listeners are probably familiar with Ashra Normani, they're familiar with Zuri Jasr.
+But I think your listeners are probably even familiar with Asra Normani, they're familiar with Zuri Jassar.

-These are individuals who identify as Muslim, but who have come out of themselves to say this is what's going on within our communities and it is within scripture, it is within our imams.
+These are individuals who identify as Muslim, but who have come out to themselves to say, this is what's going on within our communities, and it is within scripture, it is within our Imams.

 We need to face this.